TeohKF/Getting-and-Cleaning-Data_Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-How run_analysis.R implements the above steps:

-Require reshapre2 and data.table librareis.
-Load both test and train data
-Load the features and activity labels.
-Extract the mean and standard deviation column names and data.
-Process the data.
-There are two parts processing test and train data respectively.
-Merge data set.